villanianalytics/unSQL-web/README.md

 # unSQL Web tool

-A command line tool to run SQL on unstructured data.
+A web tool to run SQL on unstructured data.
 (Json and XML files)

-## Getting Started

 ## Requirements